univention/guardian/README.md

 The release deliverable is the **`univention-guardian-server`** Debian package, which runs Cerbos as a systemd-managed container on a UCS server and ships a set of YAML policies.
 It is packaged in `univention-guardian/` and shipped through the regular UCS errata release process.
+It is also published as the `univention-guardian` App Center **component App** (a package-based app that installs the errata package), so other apps can depend on it via `RequiredAppsInDomain = univention-guardian`.

 > **Migration from OPA:** the Guardian previously used Open Policy Agent
 > (OPA) together with the Authorization/Management APIs and UI.
 Those